Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 #### Add the certificate as a key for the TodoListDaemonWithCert application in Azure AD

-To associate the certificate credential with the TodoListDaemonWithCert app object in Azure AD, you will need the Azure AD module for Powershell.
-You can find instructions on how to download the module [here](http://technet.microsoft.com/en-us/library/jj151815.aspx).

-Once you have downloaded and installed the module, open a Powershell command window and execute the following steps:
+While still in powershell, extract a few pieces of information from your certificate.
+The following powershell commands will generate a `$base64Value`, a `$base64Thumbprint`, and a `$keyid` that you can use to upload your cert to Azure AD:

 ```
-PS C:\windows\system32> connect-msolservice
-PS C:\windows\system32> $cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate
+$cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2
-PS C:\windows\system32> $cer.Import("<Path to Certificate (.cer) file created in prior step>")
+$cer.Import("TodoListDaemonWithCert.cer")
-PS C:\windows\system32> $binCert = $cer.GetRawCertData()
+$bin = $cer.GetRawCertData()
-PS C:\windows\system32> $credValue = [System.Convert]::ToBase64String($binCert);
-PS C:\windows\system32> New-MsolServicePrincipalCredential -AppPrincipalId "<Client ID from prior step>" -Type asymmetric -Value $credValue -StartDate $cer.GetEffectiveDateString() -EndDate $cer.GetExpirationDateString() -Usage verify
+$base64Value = [System.Convert]::ToBase64String($bin)
+$bin = $cer.GetCertHash()
+$base64Thumbprint = [System.Convert]::ToBase64String($bin)
+$keyid = [System.Guid]::NewGuid().ToString()
 ```

-You can verify the certificate was successfully added to the application registration by running this command:
+To associate the certificate credential with the TodoListDaemonWithCert app object in Azure AD, you will need to make use of the application manifest.
+In the Azure Management Portal app registration for the `TodoListDaemonWithCert`, click **Manage Manifest** --> **Download Manifest** in the bottom drawer.

+Open the manifest if your favorite text editor, and replace the `keyCredentials` property with your new certificate information from above, using the following schema:

 ```
-PS C:\windows\system32> Get-MsolServicePrincipalCredential –ServicePrincipalName “http://TodoListDaemonWithCert” -ReturnKeyValues 0
+"keyCredentials": [
+    {
+        "customKeyIdentifier": "$base64Thumbprint_from_above",
+        "keyId": "$keyid_from_above",
+        "type": "AsymmetricX509Cert",
+        "usage": "Verify",
+        "value":  "$base64Value_from_above"
+    }
+],
 ```

+Save the edits to the application manifest, and upload it back into Azure AD by clicking **Manage Manifest** --> **Upload Manifest**.
+Note that the `keyCredentials` property is multi-valued, so you may upload multiple certificates for richer key managemnent.

 ### Step 4:  Configure the sample to use your Azure AD tenant